Luigi Ghirri's Photography in Bologna

 Luigi Ghirri (1943 – 1992) is one of the most important Italian photographers.

-You could've seen his works in the best museums around the globe like Reina Sofia in Madrid, Jeu de Paume in Paris or MAXXI in Rome.
+You could see his works in the best museums around the globe like Reina Sofia in Madrid, Jeu de Paume in Paris or MAXXI in Rome.

 He spent his childhood in the countryside near Modena, immersed in nature.